-- [On □] : The vertical image is automatically rotated only on the computer. - [Off] : The vertical image is not automatically rotated.
+- [On]: The vertical image is automatically rotated during playback on both the camera's LCD monitor and on the computer. - [On □] : The vertical image is automatically rotated only on the computer. - [Off] : The vertical image is not automatically rotated.

 ?
 FAQ